amac714/Employee_Recognition_Web_Portal/README.md

 # Ogma Employee Portal
+To test website: log in as admin with username: admin, password: password1
 ## Description

 As the CS467 capstone project for team Ogma, we are building an online application serving as a tool for creating and managing employee recognition awards.